docker/docker-bench-security/README.md

 ![Docker Bench for Security running](https://github.com/diogomonica/docker-bench-security/raw/master/benchmark_log.png?raw=true "Docker Bench for Security running")

-The Docker Bench for Security is a script that checks for all the automatable tests included in the [CIS Docker 1.6 Benchmark](https://benchmarks.cisecurity.org/tools2/docker/CIS_Docker_1.6_Benchmark_v1.0.0.pdf).
+The Docker Bench for Security is a script that checks for dozens of common best-practices around deploying Docker containers in production.
+The tests are all automated, and are inspired by the [CIS Docker 1.6 Benchmark](https://benchmarks.cisecurity.org/tools2/docker/CIS_Docker_1.6_Benchmark_v1.0.0.pdf).
 We are releasing this as a follow-up to our [Understanding Docker Security and Best Practices](https://blog.docker.com/2015/05/understanding-docker-security-and-best-practices/) blog post.

 We are making this available as an open-source utility so the Docker community can have an easy way to self-assess their hosts and docker containers against this benchmark.